 Also of interest is that Los Alamos has more people living here who work in computers and math than 95% of the places in the US.

-Los Alamos is a somewhat ethnically-diverse town.
+Los Alamos is an extremely ethnically-diverse town.
 The people who call Los Alamos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Alamos residents report their race to be White, followed by Asian.
 Los Alamos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.05% of the town’s residents.
-Important ancestries of people in Los Alamos include English, Irish, Scottish, and Polish.
+People of Hispanic or Latino origin account for 19.16% of the town’s residents.
+Important ancestries of people in Los Alamos include German, English, Irish, European, and Italian.

 The most common language spoken in Los Alamos is English.
 Other important languages spoken here include Spanish and Chinese.